isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-kills-fleas-on-contact.markdown

 But should I use rubbing alcohol on my pet?
 Well, plucking the fleas from the cat's or dog's fur and dropping them into a rubbing alcohol bowl will kill the bugs.
 - However, washing the pet with some soapy hot water would still kill the fleas (and their eggs) but it won't endanger the health of your pet or the home.
 ## Danger1: Rubbing alcohol (Isopropyl alcohol) May be Toxic to pets
-Avoid pouring the rubbing alcohol on the cat's or dog's skin in an effort to examine the fleas as it can be toxic.
-Isopropyl alcohol will be toxic to the pets if absorbed into their skins in large amounts.
+Avoid pouring the rubbing alcohol on the cat's or dog's skin in an effort to examine the fleas as it can be toxic.Â Isopropyl alcohol will be toxic to the pets if absorbed into their skins in large amounts.

 However, it is critical to realize that some commercial flea killers also have a little percentage of alcohol.
 Therefore, over-spraying with such alcohol- containing products may lead to pet poisoning too.